quanterall/HaskellMaterials/basics/05-error-handling.md

 #### `withException :: (MonadUnliftIO m, Exception e) => m a -> (e -> m b) -> m a`

 Like `onException`, but we also have access to the exception in question in our handler.

+#### Exercises (Tools and prerequisites/rules for working with exceptions and values)

+1. Create a function that takes a `FilePath` and returns `Either IOException Text`.
+Note that you can use `readFileUtf8`[0] from `RIO` to read the contents of a file.

+2. Create a similar function to exercise 1 except have it return a `FileReadError` that can be either `FileDoesNotExist FilePath`, `PermissionDeniedForFile FilePath` or `UnknownIOError IOException`.

+3. Make the type you defined for your error information an instance of `Exception` and instead of returning it, use `throwM` to throw it.

 ### Reading more